Benefits of Working as a Learning Assistant

 - Comfortable working in a collaborative group environment.

-- May 20, 2016: ALL Letters of Recommendation must be received by the University Learning Center.
+- January 13, 2016: All references must be received by the University Learning Center.
+(See Application instructions for further details.)

 - Part 1: Before you begin your application, carefully and completely read the instructions here.
 Complete and submit the online application form according to the timeline below.
 You will not be able to save your application to complete later, so prepare to complete it in one sitting.